auth0/docs/articles/applications/native.md

 ---
-description: Explains the basics of creating and using Auth0 Native applications.
+description: Explains the basics of registering and using native/mobile applications using the Auth0 Dashboard.
 toc: true

 ---
 # Native Applications